nsanirudh/MegdapBlogs/ASR.md

 The lower the values of both, the better the model performance.
 Since we train several models along the pipeline, we have the flexibility to choose the best one.

+# Decoding And Server Side Hosting

 Once we have trained our model using Kaldi, we construct a decoding lattice using the scripts with an input audio file to generate the final transcript from the Audio file.
+We then integrate this model with a RESTful API to allow smooth communication.
+More on this later!

 Stay tuned for More Technical and In-Depth Machine Learning blogs from *Megdap*!